It’s Not Fun Anymore

 For those on the left it was hard for us to stay silent, but it was also hard for us to speak.
 It was hard to put into words how we felt, when the overlying feeling was fear.
 Creeping into everything.
 There’s one day I think will stay with me for a long time.

 I tweeted about Marine Le Pen being a fascist and put my phone down, got ready, had lunch with my boyfriend before letting him drive me home.
 There was a diversion and I had to direct him, something I’m terrible at in the best of circumstances.
 Absentmindedly as we hummed along to whatever was on radio 2, I checked Twitter.
-I was immediately confronted by over 100 replies telling me I’m going to be raped by Muslim men unless without someone like Marine Le Pen.
+I was immediately confronted by over 100 replies telling me I’m going to be raped by Muslim men without a leader like Marine Le Pen.

 This was the first time I’d privated my Twitter in 5 years.
 I unlocked it again a few hours later when I’d stopped crying, full of anger but still more cautious than before.